mxstbr/mxstbr.github.io/_posts/2017-02-01-react-children-deepdive.md

 </Sort>
 ```

-The above example would render "apples bananas oranges".
+The above example renders the strings, but sorted:

 <figure>
   <a target="_blank" href="http://www.webpackbin.com/NyE2TQhwz">